dhruvv90/SpreadsheetJS/README.md

 * If you want to contribute, please open an issue with a short description.
 Also it's advisable to go through current work in pipeline.

-# Current work in pipeline :
+# Current work in pipeline
 * Support CSV reading
 * Add Support for other Open Office XML formats: .ods/ .ots
-* Improve logging.
 * Add tests/specs : Unit, Integration, end-to-end.
 * Benchmarking and optimization with respect to other libraries - for runtime, memory consumption and other metrics